Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |   Extended by WebExtensionChildActor.
    |   Returned by "getProcess" request without any argument.
    |
-   |-- ChildProcessActor (child-process.js)
+   |-- ContentProcessTargetActor (content-process.js)
-   |   Targets the chrome of the child process (e10s).
+   |   Targets all resources in a content process of Firefox (chrome sandboxes,
+   |   frame scripts, documents, etc.)
-   |   Returned by "getProcess" request with a id argument,
+   |   Returned by "getProcess" request with a id argument, matching the
-   |   matching the targeted process.
+   |   targeted process.
    |
    \-- BrowserAddonActor (addon.js)
        Targets the javascript of add-ons.